NateRex/malmo-task-learning/README.md

 # Malmo Task Learning

-This repository is designed to help support the research into companion AI in Minecraft.
-More specifically, our goal is to run a simulation with an automated player and companion, where the companion performs a hard-coded task.
+This repository is designed to help support research into companion AI in Minecraft.
+More specifically, the goal is to run a simulation with an automated player and companion, where the companion performs a hard-coded task.
 As the companion performs said tasks, we log the environment states and actions to a learning algorithm which attempts to classify complex tasks from a series of primitive tasks.
-Then, given a new companion that is NOT hardcoded, they should be able to use the "learned" model to perform the same task as efficiently.
+Given a new companion that is NOT hardcoded, they should be able to use the "learned" model to perform the same task with similar performance.

 ## Contents